 UPDATED IN 2020 – As full-time RV’ers, we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the “Off the Beaten Path” of every state.
 We love the big popular stuff like everyone else, but there is just something incredible about discovering something unique, different, and maybe a little “off the beaten path”.
 We certainly can’t explore them all, but we’d love you to include your favorites below too.
 Each series will include at least 1 epic boondocking area, some complete with pictures, and all with GPS coordinates.

-When traveling to New Hampshire, you definitely want to explore the more popular places, because in this small state, even those popular things are still unique and on the quiet side.
-Check out The Lost River Gorge, and take a train ride the Conway Railroad.
+When traveling to New Hampshire, you definitely want to explore the more popular places, because in this small state, even those popular things are still unique and on those roads less traveled.
+Check out The Lost River Gorge and take a train ride on the Conway Railroad.

 Sculptured Rocks – Hebron

 This narrow canyon has been carved by the river over thousands of years into spectacular and strange formations.
 A short walk from a back road near Newfound Lake, the wonders of the Sculptured Rocks geological site is not obviously apparent.

 However, once standing next to the little canyon or atop the short bridge across, you can see the incredible shapes the river has carved in the rocks.
 After crossing the bridge, there are many trails to explore.
 Leave plenty of time as it’s definitely hard to stop taking pictures!
 There’s a sign next to the road and plenty of parking.
 On the way, there is one of the most beautiful lakes in New Hampshire, Newfound Lake.
 Make sure to save some time to visit this too!